Harding’s recreation program offers multiple opportunities for students to stay active.

-The recreation program, also has facilities for students use such as the indoor swimming pool, the racquetball courts, student weight room and group exercise room.
+The recreation program has facilities for students use such as the indoor swimming pool, the racquetball courts, student weight room and group exercise room.
 Learn more about the Ganus Activities Complex hours, accommodations and requirements.

 The intramural athletics program at Harding University is designed to give all students an opportunity to participate in a variety of recreational activities, many of which they can carry over into later life.

 Our program exists for the beginner, the expert and every level of skill in between.
 In fact, we encourage those who have the desire to do so to sign up for an activity they have never played and to learn while doing.